Julioaqui/seleniumProjects/README.md

-# seleniumProjects
-Repo showcasing automated testing functionalities using Cucumber, Selenium WebDriver, and Java.
-Includes projects for validating Google search functionality and other automated testing scenarios.
-Demonstrates proficiency in test automation, BDD, and Java programming.
+Welcome to my automated testing repository!
+This repository showcases automated testing functionalities using Cucumber, Selenium WebDriver, and Java.
+It includes projects for validating Google search functionality and other automated testing scenarios.
+To get started, check out the installation instructions and how to run the tests.
+Explore the projects to learn more about test automation, BDD practices, and Java programming